utgoer/intellyse-code-solver/README.md

 ]
 ```
 5. For each solution, a Docker environment is created, and the code solution with assertion is run.
-6. When the solution is found, it is displayed.
+6. When the solution is found(python code execution is successful), it is displayed.
 Otherwise, some failed solutions are displayed.

 Example solution:
 ```